How to Choose the Right Investment Advisor

 Advisors who work for an investment firm or a bank may earn their income primarily through commissions paid by their company that generates its revenue from the sale of products and services.
 The more products an advisor sells, the more income he or she earns, and the more revenue the company generates.
 While these advisors must adhere to certain standards of “suitability” when recommending investment products, they are not always required to place their client’s interests first as the “fiduciary standard” requires.
 Although most of these advisors have the best intentions of doing what’s right for their clients, they may come under pressure from their firms to produce a certain amount of revenue.
 This can be conflicting for advisors and drive them to recommend products that they otherwise wouldn’t in particular situations.

 At the other end of the spectrum are advisors whose sole source of income are fees paid to them directly by their clients.
 In this way, advisors are not beholden to a particular firm or any particular investment products.
-They can search through an array of financial products to find the ones that are most appropriate for their clients.
+They can search through an array of financial products to find the ones that are more appropriate for their clients.
 Because they don’t receive any commissions or fees from product sales, they can be completely objective in their advice.

 Professional Guidance or Sales Process

 Both commission-based advisors and fee-only advisors work with their clients through some sort of investment planning.
 Investors should never consider a recommendation unless their advisor has worked through the process of thoroughly understanding their financial situation, specific objectives, and conducting a thorough risk assessment.
-Investors need to be able to discern whether the analysis performed by their advisor is truly a financial map for achieving their objectives or simply a justification for a product recommendation.
+Investors need to be able to discern whether the analysis performed by their advisor is truly a financial map for pursuing their objectives or simply a justification for a product recommendation.
 One key test would be to ask your advisor after a product has been recommended whether there is an equivalent investment product available that has fewer expenses or smaller fees.
 If they say no or hesitate, you may be in front of a product salesperson.

 Background and Experience